UCD-Animal-Genomics-Group/lanc_enrichment/README.md

 local_pos=grid_to_pos(localanc,"../MOSAIC_output/",g.loc,chrnos)
 ```

-Resulting object will be a list with each entry being one chromosome, within each chromosome will be an array with dimensions:
+Resulting object will be a list with each entry being one chromosome, within each chromosome will be an array with dimensions *A x 2N x G*.
-$$
-A×2N×G
-$$
 Where A is the number of modelled ancestries, N is the number of target individuals and G is the number of SNPs.

 We can generate local ancestry plots for each chromosome using the R script *lanc_pos_plots.R*.

+### Gene Files